patilgirish98/Loan-Prediction-System/README.md

 ## 📊 Dataset Description

-his dataset represents real-world loan application data used to analyze customer profiles and predict whether a loan will be approved or rejected.
+This dataset represents real-world loan application data used to analyze customer profiles and predict whether a loan will be approved or rejected.
 Each row  represents one applicant, and the columns include profile, financial, and asset-related information.

 ## Key Features in the Dataset: